Zoonotics and Rabies

 What do I do if an animal bites me?

-Immediately wash any animal bite with soap and water.
-Contact your health care provider and Island County Public Health to determine the potential for rabies exposure and the need for treatment, and for authorities to decide if the animal should be tested for rabies.
+Immediately wash any animal bites with soap and water.
+Contact your healthcare provider and Island County Public Health to determine the potential for rabies exposure and the need for treatment, and for authorities to decide if the animal should be tested for rabies.

 Do not handle wild animals, especially bats